 Strategy #2: Summarization

-The second most oft-mentioned strategy is, summarization.
-I have adapted the description below from Corwin Visible Learning Meta X database:
+The second most oft-mentioned strategy is summarization.
+I have adapted the description below from the Corwin Visible Learning Meta X database:

 The ability to summarize a text is often taken as a marker of reading comprehension.
 For this reason, many scholars have advocated explicit summarization training.
 For students who struggle with comprehension, explicit summarization training is a recommended.